ozontech/file.d/docs/examples.md

 # Examples

 ## Kubernetes to kafka
-The following config reads logs on k8s node with docker containers, processes them and sends into kafka.
+The following config reads logs on k8s node, processes them and sends into kafka.
 It assumes that k8s logs located in `/var/log/containers/` directory.
 ```yaml
 pipelines: